Juli-BCN/get-shit-done-docker-win/README.md

 ## Run the image from DockerHub
-> docker run -d -p 80:80 julibcn/get-sh-it-done-win:latest
+> docker run -it -d -p 80:80 julibcn/get-sh-it-done-win:latest

 ## Run the image from GitHub Packages
-> docker run -d -p 80:80 ghcr.io/juli-bcn/get-sh-it-done-win:latest
+> docker run -it -d -p 80:80 ghcr.io/juli-bcn/get-sh-it-done-win:latest